Encephalitozoon cuniculi in cats

 E. cuniculi was not associated with

-Chronic kidney disease (CKD) in cats does not seem to be associated with E. cuniculi infection; 4/36 cats with CKD tested positive for E. cuniculi antibodies in blood and this prevalence was not significantly different (P>0.05) from cats without CKD (Hsu et al., 2011).
+Chronic kidney disease (CKD): 4/36 cats with CKD tested positive for E. cuniculi antibodies in blood and this prevalence was not significantly different (P>0.05) from cats without CKD (Hsu et al., 2011).

 To detect antibodies in blood by means of western blot or immunofluorescent antibody test (IFAT) remains the major diagnostic tool used in living animals.
 As the IFAT is quick and easy to perform, it is recommended for routine use in the diagnosis of feline encephalitozoonosis (Künzel et al., 2014).
-However, antibodies have been detected in cats who appeared to be clinically healthy, (Tsukada et al., 2016) indicating that healthy cats can be infected and that a positive result is not diagnostic for encephalitozoonosis.
+However, antibodies have been detected in cats who appeared to be clinically healthy, which has to be borne in mind when interpreting positive results: a positive result supports a diagnosis of encephalitozoonosis, but is not diagnostic.